magneticio/vamp.io/content/documentation/guides/canary-release.md

 Vamp allows you to do canary releases using blueprints.
 Take a look at the YAML example below.
 It is quite similar to the blueprint we initially used to deploy sava 1.0.0.
 However, there are two big differences.

 1. The `services` key holds a list of breeds: one for v1.0.0 and one for v1.1.0 of our app.
 [Breeds](/documentation/using-vamp/breeds/) are Vamp's way of describing static artifacts that can be used in blueprints.
-2. We've added the `routing` key which holds the weight of each service as a percentage of all requests.
+2. We've added the `gateways` key which holds the weight of each service as a percentage of all requests.

 Notice we assigned 50% to our current version 1.0.0 and 50% to the new version 1.1.0 We could also start with a 100% to 0% split, a 99% to 1% split or whatever combination you want as long as all percentages add up to 100% in total.

-You could also just leave out the whole `routing` sections and use the UI to change the weights after we've done the deployment.
+You could also just leave out the whole `gateways` sections and use the UI to change the weights after we've done the deployment.

 ![](/img/screenshots/weight_sliders.png)
 {{% copyable %}}